 I am the token quasi-heathen-reincarnationist-Old-Hippiechick, and I am embraced along with everyone else.
 We have members with “blended” families, members who have bi-racial families.
 I love our group.

-In any given week there will be a number of activities to partake of: field trips, classes, community service projects, 4-H group, soccer league.
+In any given week there will be a number of activities to partake in: field trips, classes, community service projects, 4-H group, and soccer league.

 It was marvelous—not a gang of same-aged boys, but a huge extended family gathering.